packetzero/dnsparser/README.md

 On Windows, use Visual Studio to open the .sln file placed in platform/win32-msvc2012/ dir after running build.sh.

 And, hey... there's always command-line lldb or gdb. 👍🏼

+# License
+This code is licensed under the terms of the Apache 2 license.